-A member of the gourd family (Cucurbitaceae), zucchini is an easy-to-grow summer squash native to Central America and Mexico.
-It was brought to the United States by Italian immigrants during the 1920s.
-Some popular zucchini varieties include golden zucchini, tatume, costata romanesco, and yellow crooknecks.
+A member of the gourd family (Cucurbitaceae), zucchini is an easy-to-grow summer squash native to Central America and Mexico.1 It was brought to the United States by Italian immigrants during the 1920s.2 Some popular zucchini varieties include golden zucchini, scallop, yellow straightneck and yellow crookneck.3

-Zucchini grows best in warm, frost-free weather, and thrives in fertile, moisture-rich soil.
-It grows on bushy plants that are 2 ½ feet tall, with rambling vines.
-Aside from the actual fruit (zucchini is a fruit, botanically speaking), the large, yellow, trumpet-shaped blossoms are also edible.
+Zucchini grows best in warm, frost-free weather,4 and thrives in fertile, moisture-rich soil with a pH level between 6.0 and 6.5 (slightly acidic).5 It grows on bushy plants that can grow between 1 and 3 feet tall,6 although some varieties may have "creeping" tendencies.7 Aside from the actual fruit (zucchini is a fruit,8 botanically speaking), the large, yellow and trumpet-shaped blossoms are also edible.9

-Zucchini can grow to massive sizes, but bigger does not necessarily mean better when it comes to this garden favorite.
-Small and medium-sized zucchinis (six to eight inches long and two inches in diameter) are more flavorful.
-The bigger the zucchini, the harder, seedier, and less flavorful it becomes.
-Look for dark-skinned zucchinis, which are richer in nutrients.
+Zucchini can grow to massive sizes, but small and medium-sized zucchinis are more flavorful.
+The bigger the zucchini, the harder, seedier and less flavorful it becomes.10

-You won't run out of uses for zucchini, as it is a highly versatile food that can suit many recipes.
-Mix it into soups, salads, or frittatas, serve it as a side dish with your meat dishes, or make "zucchini fries," served with an onion dip as an appetizer.
+You won't run out of uses for zucchini, as it is highly versatile and suits many recipes.
+You can mix it into soups, salads or frittatas, serve it as a side dish with your meat dishes, or make "zucchini fries," served with an onion dip as an appetizer.
 Want a healthy, no-grain and no-wheat pasta?
 Make zucchini "noodles" using a vegetable peeler — it will be as al dente as regular spaghetti.

 Health Benefits of Zucchini

-You'll surely be impressed with the nutritional bounty that zucchini offers.
-It's low-calorie (with only 17 calories per 100 grams) and high in fiber, and has no cholesterol or unhealthy fats.
-It's also rich in flavonoid antioxidants such as zeaxanthin, carotenes, and lutein, which play a significant role in slowing down aging and preventing diseases with their free radical-zapping properties.
+You'll surely be impressed with the nutritional content of zucchini.
+It's low in calories (with only 17 calories per 100 grams), high in fiber, and has no cholesterol or unhealthy fats.11 It's also rich in flavonoid antioxidants such as zeaxanthin, beta-carotene and lutein,12 which play a significant role in slowing down aging and helping inhibit diseases with their free radical-zapping properties.13